python/mypy/docs/source/introduction.rst

 Mypy is a static type checker for Python.
 If you sprinkle your code with type annotations, mypy can type check your code and find common bugs.
-As Mypy is a static analyzer, or a lint-like tool, your code's type annotations are just hints and don't interfere when running your program.
+As mypy is a static analyzer, or a lint-like tool, your code's type annotations are just hints and don't interfere when running your program.
 You run your program with a standard Python interpreter, and the annotations are treated primarily as comments.